Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots

 \section{Dataset Benchmark}

 In this paper, FaultData, GraspData, SnapData and SlipData were constructed to support the multi-task vision perception task, grasp adjustment task and enable the time-series LSTM classifier task.
-All data were collected using the HarvestFlex strawberry-harvesting robot, which includes two robotic arms \cite{chen2024design}, two Realsense D455F cameras, as shown in Fig. \ref{fig-1}(a–b).
-The cameras captured RGB-D images at a resolution of 640×480 pixels, with the distance between the lens and the strawberries ranging from 30 to 90 cm.
-Data were collected in both natural and controlled lighting environments to enhance the robot’s visual adaptability to complex and dynamic orchard conditions.
+All data were collected using the HarvestFlex strawberry-harvesting robot, which includes two robotic arms, two Realsense D455F cameras, as shown in Fig. \ref{fig-1}(a–b).
+The cameras captured RGB-D images with the distance between the lens and the strawberries ranging from 30 to 90 cm.
+Data were collected in both natural and LED lighting environments to enhance the robot’s visual adaptability to complex and dynamic orchard conditions.